NVIDIA/NeMo/docs/source/core/core.rst

 Every Neural Modules inherits the `nemo.core.classes.common.Typing` interface and needs to define neural types for its inputs and outputs.
 This is done by defining two properties: `input_types` and `output_types`.
 Each property should return an ordered dictionary of "port name"->"port neural type" pairs.
-This is the example from `nemo.collections.asr.modules.conv_asr.ConvASREncoder` class:
+This is the example from :class:`~nemo.collections.asr.modules.ConvASREncoder` class:

 .. code-block:: python